saleor/saleor-sdk/README.md

 Notice that in [our example storefront](https://github.com/mirumee/saleor-storefront) webpack is configured to always resolve `react` to `./node_modules/react`.
-It may seem redundant for the most use cases, but helps in sdk's local development, because it overcomes `npm`'s limitations regarding peer dependencies hoisting, explicitely telling webpack to always have one and only copy of `react`.
+It may seem redundant for the most use cases, but helps in sdk's local development, because it overcomes `npm`'s limitations regarding peer dependencies hoisting, explicitly telling webpack to always have one and only copy of `react`.